Bobby Hauck

 Robert Lawrence Hauck (born June 14, 1964) is an American college football coach.
-He is the head football coach at the University of Montana, a position he held from 2003 to 2009 and resumed before the 2018 season.
+He was most recently the defensive coordinator at the University of Illinois.
+Prior to Illinois, he was the head football coach at the University of Montana, a position he held from 2003 to 2009 and resumed before the 2018 season.
 Hauck was also the head football coach at the University of Nevada, Las Vegas (UNLV) from 2010 to 2014.
 During his first stint as head coach at Montana, Hauck led the Grizzlies to seven Big Sky Conference titles and postseason berths in as many seasons, including three national championship game appearances.
-In 2013, following three losing seasons at UNLV, Hauck led the Rebels to their first winning season since 2000, only to backslide to 2-11 the following season, resulting in a buyout of his remaining contract and a negotiated resignation.
+In 2013, following three losing seasons at UNLV, Hauck led the Rebels to their first winning season since 2000, only to backslide to 2–11 the following season, resulting in a buyout of his remaining contract and a negotiated resignation.
 After three seasons (2015–2017) as special teams coordinator with San Diego State, he returned to Montana as head coach.

 In 2025, Hauck was voted as president of the American Football Coaches Association (AFCA).